 You can useconditional access policies with Teams Rooms Systems devices.
 Microsoft Teams connects to the cloud SharePoint Online and Exchange Online services.
 If you have an existing conditional access policy that protects access to the cloud Exchange Online and SharePoint Online services for users in your organization, you should take care to exclude the Teams resource account (which is used to connect to the Teams application) or create a group containing all resource accounts and target a more specific and appropriate conditional access policy.
 For example, since meeting room devices always connect to these services from the same location, a location-based certificate authority rule in combination with a device compliance rule may be more appropriate.

-NOTE: As a reminder, conditional access is an Azure Active Directory Premium (P1) feature.
+NOTE: As a reminder, Conditional Access is a Azure Active Directory Premium (P1) feature.

 Recommendation: use the Win32 application deployment to install additional agents required by your organisation.